wso2/docs-apk/en/docs/control-plane/apim-deploy.md

 2. Change the default gateway environment if APK Only scenario.

-    Add following configuration to deployment.toml file to provide APK gateway as the default gateway environment to API Manager.
+    Add the following configuration to the deployment.toml file to provide APK gateway as the default gateway environment to API Manager.
 Here, need to provide the default gateway type as `APK` and other relevant configurations.

     ``` toml
     [[apim.gateway.environment]]